GEM-benchmark/NL-Augmenter/transformations/sentence_to_gapped/README.md

 # Sentence To Gapped Representation Transformation
 This transformation is a sentence operation that converts sentences to their gapped forms, e.g.
-"Paul likes coffee and Mary likes tea" -> "Paul likes coffee and Mary tea"
+"Paul likes coffee and Mary likes tea" -> "Paul likes coffee and Mary tea", specifically for single-predicate gaps.

 Author name: Mo Tiwari
 Author email: motiwari@stanford.edu